Couple walking through greenery palm trees

 Spectacular Sunsets — the Best Places to Watch in San Diego

-By builtbygcommerce
+By mkellogg

 Everyone loves a good sunset!
 San Diego is known for its picturesque paintings in the sky each night, and the area offers a multitude of places to view these breathtaking works of art.
 Whether you prefer to watch from a restaurant, a lookout point, or just sitting on the beach, San Diego’s golden hour is yours to be enjoyed.